SQL Patterns

 );

 NOT IN (...
-NULL ...) always evaluates to UNKNOWN, so every row is filtered out silently.
+NULL ...) always returns UNKNOWN, so every row is silently dropped.

 2. COUNT(*) vs COUNT(DISTINCT id) — Counting Rows vs Unique Users

--- Counts every row, including duplicates (same car entering multiple times)
+-- Counts every row, including repeats (same car entering many times)

 SELECT station_code, COUNT(*) AS visits